PragmaticCoding/PragmaticCoding.github.io/docs/_posts/2022-01-24-PseudoClasses.md

 Seriously, I don't think this is a great way to explain how it works.
 They've even called it `magicProperty`, which might be an admission that they understood they weren't explaining it very well when they wrote it.

-Not to mention that `MyControl.this` is never defined anywhere.
+`MyControl.this` isn't defined anywhere, but it appears that this snippet of code is supposed to be embedded into a class which is an extension of `Node`.
+The idea being that this class now exposes a `BooleanProperty` through `magicProperty()` that the layout can then bind to some other property to control the `PseudoClass`.

 Also, there's a typo (which I've fixed here) in the call to `pseudoClassStateChanged()`.
 That doesn't help either.

 ## How Does it Really Work?